sonicv6/euphonica/README.md

 ## Features
 - GTK4 Libadwaita UI for most MPD features, from basic things like playback controls, queue reordering and ReplayGain to things like output control, crossfade and MixRamp configuration
 - Audio quality indicators (lossy, lossless, hi-res, DSD) for individual songs as well as albums & detailed format printout
-- Browse your library by album or artist, with browsing by folder, genre and other criteria in the works
+- Browse your library by album, artist and folders, with browsing by genre and other criteria in the works
 - Sort albums by name, AlbumArtist or release date (provided you have the tags)
 - Asynchronous search for large collections
 - Configurable multi-artist tag syntax, works with anything you throw at it